 When we talk about being intimate in a romantic relationship, our minds often go straight to sexual intimacy.
 However, there are many types of intimacy.
-Sex is just one of them.
+Sex is just one of them and you can build strong intimacy without sex.

 4 Types of Intimacy in a Relationship